The European Unitary Patent System

 Structure and functioning, competences, procedure, costs and reimbursement of costs – all details can be found here!

-What has to be taken into account when introducing the unitary patent in the context of drafting patent-related contracts?
-Does the German patent still have its justification?
+Since the introduction of the unitary patent, what has to be considered when drafting patent-related contracts?
+Is the German patent still justified?
 Learn more here!

 With the “opt-out”, a transitional period has been provided within the framework of the new unitary patent system.
 What to consider and what options you have as a patent proprietor, read here!